MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/work-with-event-hubs.md

    ![access azure event hub connections in market insights](media/event-hubs-connection-information.png "Access Azure event hub connections in Market Insights")

 <a name="step3_connect_to_event_hub"></a>
-### Step 2: Connect [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] to the event hub
+### Step 2: Connect [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] to the event hub
- Now that the event hub is ready to receive data, you need to connect [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] to your event hub using the Connection String provided for your event hub in the [Azure Portal](https://portal.azure.com/). [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Stream data from Market Insights to Microsoft Azure Event Hubs](stream-data-to-event-hubs.md)
+ Now that the event hub is ready to receive data, you need to connect [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] to your event hub using the Connection String provided for your event hub in the [Azure Portal](https://portal.azure.com/). [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Stream data from Market Insights to Microsoft Azure Event Hubs](stream-data-to-event-hubs.md)

  ![connect market insights to azure event hubs](media/event-hub-connection-settings.png "Connect Market Insights to Azure Event Hubs")

 <a name="step3_create_automation_rule"></a>
 ### Step 3: Create an automation rule to select the posts that get streamed to the event hub
- In [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)], create an automation rule that streams events to your event hub.
+ In [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)], create an automation rule that streams events to your event hub.
 Make sure the filters are defined according to your requirements so you get the posts that you are looking for. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Route posts using automation rules](automation-rules.md), [Get relevant data using filters](use-filters.md)

-1. In [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)], go to **Settings > Automation Rules**, and then create an automation rule that streams events to your event hub.
+1. In [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)], go to **Settings > Automation Rules**, and then create an automation rule that streams events to your event hub.

-2. In [Azure Portal](https://portal.azure.com/), check the dashboard of the event hub and verify that the events from [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] appear.
+2. In [Azure Portal](https://portal.azure.com/), check the dashboard of the event hub and verify that the events from [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] appear.
 Depending on the selected data set, it may take a while for new posts to get published on social media and pushed to the event hub.

    ![events from market insights shown in a connected event hub](media/verify-data-in-event-hubs.png "Events from Market Insights shown in a connected event hub")